 *

-* @param string|bool $alias Table alias, or false if none was found.
+* @param string|false $alias Table alias, or false if none was found.

 * @param array $clause First-order query clause.